home shows works texts misc

 (This image is linked to a very large version for idle perusal.)

-Ron Bloore would set to work on any paper that came to hand, from the back of an envelope to a large sheet of 300 lb cold pressed french art paper like this one (or this one at the AGP).
+Ron Bloore would set to work on any paper that came to hand, from the back of an envelope to a large sheet of 300 lb cold pressed French art paper like this one (or this one at the AGP).
 Here is a typical page of unsigned, undated and unrelated explorations of forms.

 Bloore’s art is always non-representational so these doodles can remind us of any kind of thing and we cannot be wrong.
 Here, going beyond even that, in these exploratory sketches, the figures and the interplay between them are completely unencumbered by any preconceived aesthetic purposes.